zulip/zulip/docs/code-style.rst

 -  Overly fine commits are easily squashed, but not vice versa, so err toward small commits, and the code reviewer can advise on squashing.
+-  If a commit you write doesn't pass tests, you should usually fix that by amending the commit to fix the bug, not writing a new "fix tests" commit on top of it.

+Zulip expects you to structure the commits in your pull requests to form a clean history before we will merge them; it's best to write your commits following these guidelines in the first place, but if you don't, you can always fix your history using `git rebase -i`.

-It can take some practice to get used to writing your commits this way.
+It can take some practice to get used to writing your commits with a clean history so that you don't spend much time doing interactive rebases.
 For example, often you'll start adding a feature, and discover you need to a refactoring partway through writing the feature.
 When that happens, we recommend stashing your partial feature, do the refactoring, commit it, and then finish implementing your feature.

 Commit Messages
 ---------------